xinxiaoxiaomeng/NRKD/README.md

 # NRKD-master
-This code implements a new similarity-based knowledge distillation method hat transfers neighbourhood relationship knowledge by selecting K-nearest neighbours for each sample.
+This code implements a new similarity-based knowledge distillation method that transfers neighbourhood relationship knowledge by selecting K-nearest neighbours for each sample.

 train a teacher model: